evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part2/Planning-The-Tutorial-Game.md

 Perma-death comes with some severe disadvantages however.

-- It's impopular.
-Many players will just not play a game where they risk losing their beloved character  just like that.
 - Many players say they like the _idea_ of permadeath except when it could happen to them.
-- It can limit roleplaying freedom and make people refuse to take any risks.
+- Some players refuse to take any risks if death is permanent.
 - It may make players even more reluctant to play conflict-driving 'bad guys'.
-- Game balance is much, much more important when results are "final".
-This escalates the severity of 'unfairness' a hundred-fold.
-Things like bugs or exploits can also lead to much more server effects.
+- Balancing PvP becomes very hard.
+Fairness and avoiding exploits becomes critical when the outcome is permanent.

 For these reasons, it's very common to do hybrid systems.
 Some tried variations: